 If I come across one more blog post that tells me to walk around the city lake as one of the top things to do in Kandy, I’ll lose it, I swear.
-The lake is all right, but you’ll pass it at least ten times a day anyways since it’s located right in the heart of the city, next to the Temple of the Tooth Relic.
+The lake is all right, but you’ll pass it several times a day anyways since it’s located right in the heart of the city, next to the Temple of the Sacred Tooth Relic.
+Sri Dalada Maligawa, as it’s referred to by the locals, is the main attraction in Kandy.
+So much so that buses with tourists arrive to Kandy with a sole purpose to visit the temple.

-Things to Do in Kandy Beyond the Temple of the Tooth Relic
+Visit the Temple of the Sacred Tooth Relic

-1. Hiking in the Knuckles Mountain Range
+Hike in the Knuckles Mountain Range

 When it comes to hiking and exploring mountains in Sri Lanka, Nuwara Eliya and Ella come to mind first.
 Not many travelers realize that Kandy can serve as a comfortable base if you want to see the beautiful Knuckles Mountain Range.

 Exploring Knuckles on your own is not a great idea.
 Unlike national parks and forests in developed countries, the parks in Sri Lanka are not always tourist-friendly.
-There are no signs pointing you in the right direction, no clear paths, and no-one for miles and miles around to ask help from.
+There are no signs pointing you in the right direction, no clear paths, and no-one for miles and miles around to ask for help from.

 My guide Sudesh was the brother of my husband’s best friend because that’s how you do it in Sri Lanka.
-There’s always a cousin of your grandfather’s neighbor or an auntie of your classmate’s mother who can help solve a problem.
+There’s always a cousin of your grandfather’s neighbor or an auntie of your classmate’s mother who can help to solve a problem.
 The guide usually picks you up from the hotel early in the morning, hikes the whole day with you, and takes you back to the hotel.
 If your guide is as awesome as Sudesh, he’ll also find a good place for breakfast and lunch in a nearby village.

 Cost: depends on the guide, but approximately Rs 8500 – 10 000 for a day of trekking

-2. Hiking in Hanthana Mountain Range
+Hike in Hanthana Mountain Range

 Another great place for hiking if you are in Kandy is Hanthana Mountain Range that consists of seven peaks with the highest peak, Uura Kanda, reaching 3800 ft.
 The drive to the base of Hanthana is shorter than to Knuckles and took us only thirty minutes.